prakharmrsl/easypcceo.github.io/pages/budget-pcs/budget-pcs.md

 Then for all power supplies, connect the opposite ends to the corresponding motherboard connectors and press down until the latch clicks.

+We have a full guide on the difference between modular and non-modular power supplies, and the pros/cons of each.
+You can find that guide [here](/need-modular-power-supply/).

+But if you're too lazy to read that article too, here's the TLDR:

+Modular power supplies are a bit more expensive but are way easier to work with and help with [cable management](/cable-management/) as well, so overall they're worth the investment.

+In addition, if you want to learn more about power supply efficiency ratings, check out our full explanation [here](/power-supply-ratings/).

 ### Step 6: Install Your CPU

 <figure><img alt="installing cpu" src="/img/pc-guide/installing-cpu.jpg" />